joelguerrero/dae4cfd/README.md

 * We hope to come out with a single format for doing the data analytics independently of the tools used.
 So far we are working with CSV, TSV and JSON data files.

+* You can also work with numerical and categorical data.

 ###Things that are already working in javascript and d3.js